Nov 11, 2021

 TikTok calls itself the “destination for short-form mobile videos.”

 Its rapid video format is not just for dance challenges and lip-synching, although that is what it has become famous for.
 TikTok creators are using the platform to discuss complex subjects, campaign for change, and educate their audiences in subjects ranging from healthcare to accountancy.
+If you’re looking for inspiration or to grow your TikTok fanbase, check out our blog for some great social media video ideas.

 TikTok is most popular with teenagers around the world, who are generally early adopters of new social media platforms.
 They figured out early on how to use and adapt the platform to their tastes and needs, and many have gathered thousands of followers over the past few years.